arturgs/espresso-hole/README.md

-# ESPRESSO-hole: ESPRESSObin based personal router with ad blocking.
+# ESPRESSO-hole: ESPRESSObin-based personal router with ad blocking.

 This project was born as a solution to a set of requirements for a home box/router.